8 Day(s) 7 Night(s)

 The Kingdom of Bhutan follows unique visa policies.
 With an intention of maintaining its ecological balance and protecting its environmental policies, the country limits the total number of visas to be issued in a year.
 This also ensures the tourists who visit the country enjoy the beauty to its fullest.

-With respect to visas, all nationals except Indians, Bangladeshis, and Maldivians require a visa to enter Bhutan (they require a permit available on arrival).
+With respect to visas, all nationals except Indians, Bangladeshis and Maldivians require a visa to enter Bhutan (they require a permit available on arrival).
 To attain a visa, foreign nationals should book their travel either with a licensed Bhutanese tour operator or through an international travel agent.

 Mandatory Document: Photo Page of the Passport